ericmurphyxyz/hugo-starter-netlify-cms/readme.md

-# Hugo Starter Theme
+# Hugo Starter Theme with Netlify CMS

 Dead-simple Hugo theme with everything you need to get started.
 Intended to be a starter for creating your own theme without including useless bloat like most Hugo themes.
+Includes a basic Netlify CMS integration.

 ## Getting started